Real World Travel & Conservation Ltd (RWTC) takes your privacy seriously and will not disclose

 Sara White Marketing Director

-Sara joined the team in 2013 and has lived and worked overseas during a varied career encompassing journalism, photography and over 15 years specifically in long-haul travel.
-She's travelled extensively worldwide but her most memorable moments in Africa include catching a grain pinasse down the Niger River to Timbuktu in Mali, going in search of wild dogs in Zambia’s South Luangwa and island hopping in the Seychelles.
-Other travels in Africa include Morocco, Tunisia, Ethiopia, Mauritius and Cape Verde, where she got stranded on the island of Fogo (it's a long story...)
-Like many of the team she has found herself returning to a number of places, including Kenya, Tanzania and South Africa.
-Passionate about wildlife conservation, in May '16 Sara returned to Kenya to visit specific projects, spending time with the Save the Elephants team in Samburu and going on exercise with the anti poaching dog squads of Lewa and Borana, supported by Save the Rhino International.
+Sara has lived and worked overseas during a varied career encompassing journalism, photography and over 15 years specifically in long-haul travel.
+She's travelled extensively worldwide but her most memorable moments in Africa include catching a grain pinasse down the Niger River to Timbuktu in Mali and going in search of wild dogs in Zambia’s South Luangwa.
+Other travels in Africa include Kenya, Tanzania, Ethiopia, South Africa, the Seychelles, Mauritius, Mozambique, Cape Verde, Morocco and Tunisia.
+She is passionate about conservation and the role eco-tourism plays in the preservation of iconic species.
+She's made a number of trips particularly to Kenya in her role as trustee of our charity Explorers against Extinction, including spending time with the Save the Elephants team in Samburu, going on exercise with the Lewa anti poaching dog squad and meeting Angela Sheldrick in Nairobi.